Ophthalmology & Vision Sciences

 - To expose training fellows to the wide range of paediatric systemic diseases with ocular manifestations.

 - To provide a paediatric ophthalmology research experience resulting in the publication of at least one manuscript.

 - To offer personal and professional development as a future academically oriented paediatric ophthalmologist who is active in the field, demonstrates exemplary doctor-patient/parent relationships, and ethical behavior.

 Fellowships run from July 1 to June 30 (3 spots) and January 1 to December 31 (1 spot).
 In person interviews are required.
 Deadline for applications is the second Friday in September of the year prior to beginning the Fellowship in July.
 For the January (1 position), we will be making selection in the Fall of the year prior (for example January 2025 position will be selected in the Fall of 2023).

-Please note the fellowship application requirements in this document: 2020 DOVS Fellowship Application Information (PDF).
+Please note the fellowship application requirements in this document: DOVS Fellowship Application Information (PDF)